Dumitru Mazilu: Awards and recognition

-Dumitru Mazilu received numerous awards for his scientific and legal activity: "Simion Barnuactions" award of the Romanian Academy (1973); "Media Peace Prize" (Geneva, 1980); "Hugo Grotius" Award (New York, 1984); "Andrei Rădulescu" Awards (1999) and "Vespasian Pella" (2002), awarded by The Jurists of Romania's Union Of Excellence, awarded by Radio in Bucharest, January 2004.
+Mazilu has received numerous awards for his scientific and legal activity: "Simion Bărnuțiu" award of the Romanian Academy (1973); "Media Peace Prize" (Geneva, 1980); "Hugo Grotius" Award (New York, 1984); "Andrei Rădulescu" Award (1999) and "Vespasian Pella" (2002), awarded by The Jurists of Romania's Union of Excellence, awarded by Radio in Bucharest, January 2004.
 Also, in December 2004, his work "Diplomacy.
-Diplomatic and consular law" was observed with the Jurists' Union's "Vespasian Pella" award in Romania.
+Diplomatic and consular law" was recognized with the Jurists' Union's "Vespasian Pella" award in Romania.